EMERGENCY: Medicine and Human Rights since 1994

-Since then, we have worked in 18 Countries, building hospitals, surgical centres, rehabilitation centres, paediatric centres, first aid posts, health centres, clinics and mobile clinics, a maternity centre and a cardiac surgery center.
-At the request of local authorities and other organizations we have also contributed to the restructuring and the equipping of existing health facilities.
+Since then we have worked in 20 countries, building hospitals, surgical centres, rehabilitation centres, paediatric centres, health centres, outpatient and mobile clinics, a maternity centre and a cardiac surgery centre.
+At the request of local authorities and other organisations, we have also contributed to the restructuring and strengthening of existing health facilities.

-Our first project was in Rwanda, where we restored and reopened the Kigali hospital surgery department and redeveloped the obstetrics and gynecology department.
+Our first project was in Rwanda, where we restructured and reopened the surgery ward of a hospital in Kigali, as well as redeveloping the obstetrics and gynaecology wards.

-And, right from the beginning, we started the campaign that resulted in Italy banning anti-personnel mines.
-Our doctors, surgeons, and nurses had seen and continued to see the horrors of war and its effects every day: that is why we could not help but engage in the daily advocacy of values of peace, solidarity and respect for human rights.
+One of the first things we did was launch the campaign that resulted in Italy banning the production of anti-personnel mines.
+Our doctors, surgeons and nurses had seen – and continue to see – the horrors of war and its effects: that’s why we were compelled to advocate for peace, solidarity and respect for human rights.

-In 2001, because we knew what war really was, and we knew very clearly what the consequences of an armed intervention in Afghanistan would be, we asked citizens to express their repudiation of war with a “rag of peace”, which becamea symbol of the opposition to war.
+In 2001, because we knew what war really was, and because we knew very clearly what the consequences of an armed intervention in Afghanistan would be, we asked citizens to express their repudiation of war with a ‘rag of peace’, which became a symbol of the Italian anti-war movement.

-In September 2002, we launched the campaign “Italy Out Of War” in opposition to our country’s participation in the war against Iraq.
+In September 2002, we launched a campaign against the war against Iraq.

-And in the meantime, we continued our work to provide free and quality care to those who needed it, victims of mines, war, but also of the poverty that results from war, and which often compromises an entire countr, sometimes even years after the end of the conflict.
-Sierra Leone, Sudan, Algeria, Angola, Palestine, Nicaragua, Sri Lanka … and also Italy.
-Yes Italy: not even us, back in 1994, would have ever thought we’d need to one day work in the country of our origin.
+And in the meantime, we continued our work to provide free and quality care to those who needed it: victims of landmines, of war, but also of the poverty that results from war, and which often compromises an entire country, sometimes even years after the end of the conflict.
+Sierra Leone, Sudan, Algeria, Angola, Palestine, Nicaragua, Sri Lanka, and Italy.

-These principles were developed into thedefinition of the ANME (African Network of Medical Excellence) in 2010, a project involving 11 countries in the construction of medical centers of excellence with a view to strengthening health systems on the continent.
+It was on the basis of these principles that the ANME (African Network of Medical Excellence) was founded in 2010, a project uniting 11 countries in the construction of Centres of Medical Excellence, with a view to strengthening health systems on the continent.

-In 2015 Gino Strada, one of our founders and current EMERGENCY Executive Director, accepted in Stockholm the “Right Livelihood Award”, the “alternative Nobel Prize Award”, created to “honor and support those who offer practical and exemplary responses to the major challenges of our time.”
+In 2015, Gino Strada, war surgeon and EMERGENCY founder, was presented with the “Right Livelihood Award“, also known as the ‘alternative Nobel Prize’, created to “honour and support those who offer practical and exemplary responses to the major challenges of our time.”

-“For his great humanity and his skill in providing outstanding medical and surgical services to the victims of conflict and injustice, while fearlessly addressing the causes of war”from the motivations for being awarded the Right Livelihood Award
+“...for his great humanity and skill in providing outstanding medical and surgical services to the victims of conflict and injustice, while fearlessly addressing the causes of war.”From the motivation behind awarding Gino Strada the Right Livelihood Award

-A few months later, another important acknowledgment: the “Sunhak Peace Prize” awarded every year to individuals and organizations who have distinguished themselves for their important contribution to peace and human development.
+A few months later, we received another important acknowledgment: the ‘Sunhak Peace Prize’, awarded every year to individuals and organisations who have distinguished themselves for their important contribution to peace and human development.

-Meanwhile, we began internationalizing the structure EMERGENCY that has led to the birth of local organizations and volunteer groups in different Countries.
+Meanwhile, we began internationalising EMERGENCY’s structure, leading to the creation of local organisations and volunteer groups in different countries.